 In anticipation of President Biden’s State of the Union Address, the Association for Clinical Oncology (ASCO) is urging the president to keep cancer care and research as top national priorities.

-Findings on a scoring algorithm for predicting the risk of developing metastatic or fatal prostate cancer will be highlighted in the 2022 American Society of Clinical Oncology (ASCO) Genitourinary Cancers Symposium’s official Press Program.
-Studies featured in the Press Program are among the nearly 600 abstracts that will be presented at the Symposium.
+Two prostate cancer studies – one examining the poly(ADP-ribose) polymerase inhibitor talazoparib plus the androgen receptor inhibitor enzalutamide and one on plant-based diets and disease progression – will be highlighted in the 2023 American Society of Clinical Oncology (ASCO) Genitourinary Cancers Symposium’s official Press Program.
+Studies featured in the Press Program are among the nearly 800 abstracts that will be presented at the Symposium.

-In patients with advanced gastrointestinal stromal tumors (GIST) that progressed on or were intolerant to imatinib, the efficacy of ripretinib was comparable to sunitinib.
-These findings from the INTRIGUE trial were presented during the January session of the American Society of Clinical Oncology (ASCO) Plenary Series.
+A non-invasive blood test may help to determine the most effective treatment for patients with advanced gastrointestinal stromal tumors (GIST) that has progressed or is intolerant to first-line imatinib.
+These results will be presented during the January 2023 session of the American Society of Clinical Oncology (ASCO) Plenary Series.

 SAN FRANCISCO – Eleven noteworthy studies exploring new approaches in the treatment and management of gastrointestinal cancers will be presented at the 2023 ASCO Gastrointestinal Cancers Symposium, taking place January 19-21, 2023, at the Moscone West Building in San Francisco, California.

 Cancer research sites demonstrated the utility of new resources designed to increase the diversity of participants in cancer clinical trials, although challenges remain, according to two studies published today in JCO Oncology Practice.